 Throughout most of the 19th century Swedish women gave, on average, birth to more than four children.
 Child mortality in this period was around one-in-four, and at times much higher, so that on average every woman lost one child under the age of five.

-Every woman losing one child on average is terrible, but in fact this number underestimates the average mother’s experience for three reasons: First, many children died when they were older than five – just as the Evelyn’s son, Richard; second, this data presents the average number of children per woman, but not every woman was a mother meaning many mothers had (and lost) more children; and third, the data below is restricted to the period for which we have better data and these are mostly periods in which the mortality of children had already declined (this is certainly the case for Sweden where the mortality rate was higher than one-in-four in the 18th century).6
+Every woman losing one child on average is terrible, but in fact this number underestimates the average mother’s experience for three reasons: First, many children died when they were older than five – just as the Evelyn’s son, Richard; second, this data presents the average number of children per woman, but not every woman was a mother meaning many mothers had (and lost) more children; and third, the data presented here is restricted to the period for which we have better data and these are mostly periods in which the mortality of children had already declined (this is certainly the case for Sweden where the mortality rate was higher than one-in-four in the 18th century).6

 Going further back in time is possible for some countries – I’ve done some calculations using estimates from a number of sources.
 In Sweden, in the mid 18th century, the fertility rate for married women was 7.6 children and the share of children who died before the age of 15 was 44%.7 This means that at the time, the average Swedish mother lost around 3.3 children.
 For other countries the estimates for the 18th century are similar.
 In France the average married woman had 8 children and saw around 3.6 of them die; and in the region that is Germany today the average married woman probably saw more than 4 of her children die.8

 With the decline of child mortality and fertility over the last couple of centuries this has changed dramatically, and in rich countries like Sweden these tragic events have become very rare.
-As the data below shows, for Sweden the average has gone down to 0.006 child deaths per woman.
+As the data in the chart shows, for Sweden the average has gone down to 0.006 child deaths per woman.
 An experience that just a few generations ago was so common, and that almost every woman suffered through it, is now so rare that today it is only a reality for 1-in-180 Swedish women.

 In this visualization you can change the country for which this data is shown and explore the trends in countries around the world.
 To compare the number of children lost per woman for several countries – and see the data on a world map – you can use this visualisation.
 In most world regions it has become rare for parents to lose a child, but this is unfortunately not true everywhere.